-Whenever I’ve needed a kid’s perspective, I turn to Sarah of No, Whey Mama.
+Whenever I’ve needed a kid’s perspective, I turn to Sarah.
 Her daughter Katherine has had a severe milk allergy since birth, and she read her way through numerous dairy-free children’s books over the years.
 Some were specifically for milk allergies, while others more broadly covered allergies or social challenges related to special diets.

 Since the holidays are approaching, we decided to gather together highlights from Sarah and Katherine’s favorite dairy-free children’s book reviews.
 Perhaps they will inspire as gift ideas for food allergic kids, their friends, their parents, or even classroom teachers.
 Since Katherine is now a teen, and helps her mom create recipes for our Kids Can Cook section, she hasn’t reviewed some of the more current titles.
 Fortunately, I have!
 I write book reviews for Allergic Living and cover many children’s books.
 I’ve stumbled across many gems and have included those here, too.